mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 And finally, we also have the *cluster level resource* that applies to operations regarding the *replica sets or shard clusters*.
 A privilege is defined by a *resource* and the actions allowed over that same *resource*.
 So for example, here, we would have the system allowing the *shut down of a full cluster*.
 By that, we define the *resource cluster equals true, and the action to be shutdown*.

 A role with such a privilege will be allowed to shut down any member of the cluster.
 But apart of having a list of privileges, a role can also inherit from other roles, either one or several of them, making this a potentially quite elaborate architecture of permission and privileges across several different roles.

-And finally, we can also define network authentication restrictions at the role level.
+And finally, we can also define *network authentication restrictions at the role level*.

-This basically allows us to define that a given role is allowed to connect from a clientSource, or to a serverAddress, by specifying the set of list of clientSource and serverAddress in the network restrictions.
+This basically allows us to define that a given role is allowed to connect from a *clientSource, or to a serverAddress*, by specifying the set of list of *clientSource and serverAddress* in the network restrictions.
 OK.

-So now that we've seen how the roles are organized, or defined, let's look into this set of different built-in roles that MongoDB provides.
+So now that we've seen how the roles are organized, or defined, let's look into this set of different *built-in roles that MongoDB* provides.

-So the built-in roles are organized by four different sets of groups, plus this super user role type.

-We have database level users, which can either be read and readWrite.
+So the *built-in roles* are organized by four different sets of groups, plus this *super user role* type.
+We have *database level users*, which can either be read and readWrite.
 These are the application users that should be allowed to read or read and write.

-We have database administration roles, like userAdmin, dbAdmin, and dbOwner.

-We have cluster level administration roles, which are clusterAdmin, clusterManager, clusterMonitor, and hostManager.
+We have *database administration roles*, like *userAdmin, dbAdmin, and dbOwner*.
+We have *cluster level administration roles*, which are *clusterAdmin, clusterManager, clusterMonitor, and hostManager*.

 We have specific roles for backup and restore.